CS222-UIUC/course-project-group-negative-4/README.md

+Bryan Finn, Dherya Jalan, Jaywoo Jo

 ## UIUC Courses and Instructor Data Website

-Bryan Finn
-Dherya Jalan
-Jaywoo Jo

 ### Pitch
 UIUC Course Data is an all in one place to help students make informed decisions